onflow/docs/versioned_docs/version-stable/cadence/language/access-control.md

 // Invalid: cannot set public variable field in outer scope.
 //
 some.d = 4

-// Valid: can read publicly settable variable field in outer scope.
-//
-some.e

-// Valid: can set publicly settable variable field in outer scope.
-//
-some.e = 5

 // Invalid: cannot mutate a public field in outer scope.
 //